Koha-Community/kohadocs/source/cron_jobs.rst

 .. _unconfirmed-registrations-label:

-Unconfirmed Registrations
+Unconfirmed registrations
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Script path: misc/cronjobs/delete\_unverified\_opac\_registrations.pl

-Does: Deletes patron self registrations that were submitted via the OPAC but not confirmed via email within 24 hours.
+Does: deletes patron self registrations that were submitted via the OPAC but not confirmed via email within 24 hours.
 This is only necessary if you are requiring patrons to confirm their registrations via email with the